tc39/proposal-source-phase-imports/README.md

 Semantically this proposal involves a relaxation of the `HostResolveImportedModule` idempotency requirement.

-The proposed approach would be a "clone" behaviour, where imports to the same module of different evaluator attributes result in separate instances.
+The proposed approach would be a _clone_ behaviour, where imports to the same module of different evaluator attributes result in separate instances.
 These semantics do run counter to the intuition that there is just one copy of a module.